 Today’s guest on the Consumerism Commentary Podcast is David Bach, author of Debt Free For Life: The Finish Rich Plan for Financial Freedom, the latest in the Finish Rich series of books and online tools.
 David, Flexo and Bryan discuss financial changes in the last year, the national trend toward paying down debt, the Done of Last Payment (DOLP) program and Equifax DebtWise™.

 Listen to the podcast or read the transcript for a description of DebtWise™.
-The service carries a monthly fee of $14.95, but is free for the first month if you follow this link.
+The service carries a monthly fee of $14.95.

 Debt Free for Life, David Bach: S04E15 / 116